rostenkowski/resize/README.md

 - Nette 2.2+

 ## API

-The API documentation is located in the `docs/api` directory.
+For the API documentation see the `docs/api/` directory and open `index.html` file.

 ## Technical overview
 - The images are stored in regular files in the given directory.